-How our overall plan for change brings our NHS back into financial balance
+How our overall plan for change brings our NHS back into financial balance section 6 FURTHER INFORMATION

 The current cost of our NHS in mid and south Essex, of which the largest spend is on hospital care, is much greater than the funding available.
 In 2016/17, this created an overspend of £99 million.